simlar-0/symex/README.md

 #### Include support for hardware semaphores

 This is nontrivial as it extensive modeling of the system if it is to be useful.
 However, we could implement the baseline definition from the data sheet if we simply added a hashmap to keep track of which memory addresses are subject to a semaphore.

+#### Support for more RISC-V instruction sets

+Right now only RV32I base integer instruction set is supported.

 ## LLVM IR